Spotify's free subscribers can now play music on Google Home

-Spotify has a treat for those who use the music-streaming service for free.
+Spotify has a treat in store for those who use the music-streaming service for free.

 The news could nudge some free Spotify users toward investing in one of Google's home hubs if they haven't already.
 Especially if they're trying to decide between Google Home and the rival Amazon Echo, which can still be used only by Spotify Premium subscribers.